 Demodulate the OFDM symbols.
 Compare the results to the original input data.
 The difference between the signals is negligible.

-Apply OFDM multiplexing to a 16-QAM signal SISO link with Rayleigh fading.
+Apply OFDM multiplexing to a 16-QAM signal filtered by a SISO link with Rayleigh fading.

 Apply OFDM modulation and pass the signal through the channel.